Architecture of Brazil: 20th century Brazilian architecture

 In the 1950s Brazil decided to found a new capital city in the interior of Brazil to help develop Brazil's interior.
 The city was Brasília and it would see a great experiment in modernist architecture.
 Government buildings, churches and civic buildings would be constructed in the modernist style.
 Throughout the modern age, Brazil began to define itself as a county in its architecture.
 This was done so with the help of Brazil's most famous architect and designer, Oscar Niemeyer.
-He designed the Edificio Copan in São Paulo, one of Brazil's biggest cities, and the entire city of Brasilia.
+He designed the Edificio Copan in São Paulo, one of Brazil's biggest cities, and the entire city of Brasília.
 His buildings were characterized by the use of concrete and free-flowing curves.

 Oscar Niemeyer

 As a young man, Niemeyer worked for his father as a typographer before entering the Escola Nacional de Belas Artes.
 After his graduation, Niemeyer went off to work for Lúcio Costa, who was an architect from the Modernist school.
 In 1941, Niemeyer launched his solo career by designing multiple buildings called the Pampulha Architectural Complex in the city of Belo Horizonte.
 This was when Niemeyer began developing some of his well-known design trademarks such as the heavy uses of solid and an inclination towards curves.
 Niemeyer stated: "I consciously ignored the highly praised right angle and the rational architecture of T-squares and triangles, in order to wholeheartedly enter the world of curves and new shapes made possible by the introduction of concrete into the building process".

 Interesting enough, Niemeyer was introduced in the Brazilian Communist Party during his youth years and officially joined in 1945.
 This became an issue for him in 1964 as the Brazilian military removed the government and viewed Niemeyer as a dangerous individual, thus ransacking his office as well.
 Shocked, he decided to leave the country for good and move to France, furthering his career and designs there.

 Nevertheless, Niemeyer redefined architecture in Brazil by leaning away from old and European-influenced styles and creating new and aesthetic designs instead.
-Particularly in cities such as Brasília, where he obtain a structural solution that would distinct the city's architecture.
+Particularly in cities such as Brasília, where he obtained a structural solution that would distinct the city's architecture.
 In order to do so, he made the structures very different, where the columns became more narrow at a point where the structures would seem to barely touch the ground.
 As a result, Niemeyer remains one of the most well-known architects in Brazil as his structures are visited by many worldwide.